awwx/meteor-appcache/README.md

 Testers should be comfortable with and know how to manually delete the app cache in their browser.
 It is remarkably easy with an app cache to get wedged where a configuration error causes the browser to not refresh the cached app with new code from the server.
-I hope I don't have any more bugs like that left, but I wouldn't count on it.
+You're then stuck because you can fix things on the server all you want but none of those fixes get to the client because the browser isn't contacting the server any more.
+(I hope I don't have any more bugs like that left, but don't count on it yet).

 DO NOT USE THIS CODE for users of an app published on a domain if there is ANY chance that you will EVER want to go back to using Meteor